linuxserver100/Projects_steps/checking codes_for _email-link_ssh_login.md

    sudo nano /usr/local/bin/twilio_auth.sh
    ```

-2. Add the following script to prompt users for their chosen authentication method (Duo or Twilio), generate an OTP for Twilio, and verify it:
+2. Add the following updated script to prompt users for their chosen authentication method (Duo or Twilio), generate an OTP for Twilio, and verify it.
+The voice OTP is now handled through a **TwiML Bin** URL hosted by Twilio Studio.

    ```bash
    #!/bin/bash